 A month later, and the project was in full swing.
 Bisrat sent photos of children learning how to plant a fruitful vegetable garden, with emphasis put on reaping the most benefit from the land without exhausting both natural and donated resources.
 Like the land, the children will bear their own fruit—a healthier life fed by nutritious food and a brighter future made possible by skills-based education.

-A donation to Children Incorporated goes a lot farther than just a packet of seeds or even a plow.
+A donation to Children Incorporated goes a lot further than just a packet of seeds or even a plow.
 It grows into something that can be harvested over and over, making real change in the lives of not just today’s children, but tomorrow’s as well.

 HOW DO I SPONSOR A CHILD IN ETHIOPIA?